bradylove/go-notes/README.md

 ## Usage

 src-notes currently supports comments with "todo" and "note.
-Your notes should have the languages slingle line comment, then a space, then `Note:` or `Todo:` then a space then your comment.
+Your notes should have the languages single line comment, then a space, then `Note:` or `Todo:` then a space then your comment.
 See example below.

     // Todo: This is a valid comment